SS

 Verification

-Every citation confirmed against SCC Online, Manupatra, or Indian Kanoon — actual judgment located and read, not the AI's summary.
+Every citation confirmed against SCC Online, Manupatra, or Indian Kanoon.
+Actual judgment located and read.
 Every statutory provision confirmed against enacted text.
-Verification of authorities and verification of statutory provisions are separate professional obligations.
-Neither may be delegated.
+Neither obligation may be delegated.

-Gummadi Usha Rani.
+Gummadi.
 Deepak Bahry.
-Blue Star Aluminium.
+Blue Star.
 All three failures occurred at Stage 4.
-Partial verification is professional negligence.

 Human Only